 This configuration object is REQUIRED.
 Use the type option within the database configuration in order to select the type of database that you are using.
 The remaining configuration options will change depending on the value of type.
-See DynamoDB, In-Memory, and MongoDB below.
+See DynamoDB and MongoDB below.

+'''

+database:

-database : type: [dynamodb/memory/mongodb]
+type: [dynamodb|mongodb]

+'''

 Name Default Description type REQUIRED The database type to connect to.
-One of dynamodb, memory, or mongodb.
+Either dynamodb or mongodb.